 Since its inception in September 2007, the Canton chapter of the Foundation for Community

-Betterment has raised more than $80,000 and distributed proceeds to twelve local families
+Betterment has raised more than $80,000 and distributed proceeds to eighteen local families

-and seven community organizations in need of assistance.
+and twelve community organizations in need of assistance.
 Our goal is simple – to better

 communities.
 Whether it is by helping one family in need of direct financial support or funding

 a community outreach program, we want our simple actions to create a ripple effect of giving.

 The Canton chapter of Community Betterment was busier than ever in 2014, creating more

 opportunities to make a difference in the lives of Stark County residents.
 Our 7th annual